bryanibit/blog.io/_posts/2017-7-5-OpenSfM-understand.md

 ```
 ### coordinate system R, t

+There is R, t defined by the following words and figure:

 ![one coordinate define](https://github.com/bryanibit/bryanibit.github.io/raw/master/img/doc/one_coordinate_define.png)

-I recall we can define the corner system any way we want it for Bob.
+- I recall we can define the corner system any way we want it for Bob.
-And we would define the corner system in the first person perspective.
+- And we would define the corner system in the first person perspective.
 That's the world is measured according to Bob's corner system.
-So Bob is the center of the universe.
+- So Bob is the center of the universe.
-And his X is universe X. His Y pointing down is the universe of Y, and Z pointing into the scene is the Z direction.
+- And his X is universe X. His Y pointing down is the universe of Y, and Z pointing into the scene is the Z direction.
 And, as such, Bob has a simple camera projection matrix, consists of a camera calibration matrix K times identity, followed by a zero column.
 Mike, camera projection matrix.
 Consists of calibration matrix K, rotation matrix, and t.
-So Mike need to take a point in the world coordinate system and transform it through the rotation and translation, into his first person perspective, and then project through the k matrix, into 2D.
+- So Mike need to take a point in the world coordinate system and transform it through the rotation and translation, into his first person perspective, and then project through the k matrix, into 2D.

+> The R, t can transform 3D points in Bob's first coordinate system to Mike's first coordinate system.

 ## 2.2 Grow reconstruction